Triangulated categories of relative 1-motives: Motivic Picard functor

 As an application of the computation, we can now prove a fundamental finiteness result for $\omega^1$.

 \begin{theo} Let $S$ be a noetherian finite-dimensional excellent scheme.
-Assume that $S$ admits the resolution of singularities by alterations.
+Assume that $S$ admits resolution of singularities by alterations.
 Then the functor $\omega^1:\DA^\coh(S)\ra \DA^1(S)$ preserves compact objects. \end{theo} \begin{proof} We follow the argument of \cite[Proposition~2.14 (vii)]{Ayoub_Zucker} for the case of $\omega^0$, with minor changes.

 By Corollary~\ref{cor:localisation_subcats} \ref{rad_sub} we can assume that $S$ is reduced.
 We prove the result by noetherian induction on $S$.
 Let $M$ be in $\DA^{\coh}_c(S)$.
-Since $M$ is compact and cohomological, Lemma~\ref{lem:subcats_comp} implies that there exists a finite family $\{f_i\}_{i=1}^n$ of proper morphisms $f_i:X_i\ra S$ such that $M$ lies in the triangulated subcategory generated by the motives $f_{i*}\BQ_{X_i}$.
-By Proposition~\ref{prop:generic_pic_smooth}, there exists an everywhere dense open subset $U\subset S$ such that $f_i\times_S U$ is Pic-smooth for every $i$.
+Since $M$ is compact and cohomological, Lemma~\ref{lem:subcats_comp}, Proposition~\ref{prop:subcats_field} and continuity implies that there exists a dense open set $V\subset S$ and a finite family $\{f_i\}_{i=1}^n$ of smooth projective morphisms $f_i:X_i\ra V$ such that $M_V$ lies in the triangulated subcategory generated by the motives $f_{i*}\BQ_{X_i}$.
+By Proposition~\ref{prop:generic_pic_smooth}, there exists an everywhere dense open subset $U\subset V$ such that $f_i\times_S U$ is Pic-smooth for every $i$.
 We can moreover assume that $U$ is regular.
 Write $j:U\ra S$ for the open immersion and $i:Z\ra S$ for the complementary reduced closed immersion.
-By Proposition~\ref{prop:permanence_coh}, because of the hypothesis onof resolution of singularities by alterations for $S$, the colocalisation triangle
+By Proposition~\ref{prop:permanence_coh}, because of the hypothesis of resolution of singularities by alterations for $S$, the colocalisation triangle

 lies in $\DA^{\coh}(S)$.
 We apply $\omega^1$ and use Proposition~\ref{prop:omega_basics} \ref{omega_*} to obtain a distinguished triangle